spacemeshos/product/join_devnet.md

-# Spacemesh 0.2 Preview Release
+# TweedleDev - Spacemesh 0.2 Preview Devnet

-Latest release: v0.2.3-beta.0 (Network Id 207)
+Current release: v0.2.3-beta.0 (Network Id 207)
+Release date: October 6th, 2021

-> This early Spacemesh 0.2 technical preview release is intended for users who are comfortable using the command line and terminal applications.
+> This early Spacemesh 0.2 devnet is intended for users who are comfortable using the command line and terminal applications.

-Follow these instructions to join the Spacemesh 0.2 devnet.
+Follow the instructions below to join the devnet.

 ## System Requirements